juicedata/juicefs/docs/en/posix_compatibility.md

 Besides the things covered by pjdfstest, JuiceFS provides:

 - Close-to-open consistency.
-Once a file is closed, the following open and read can see the data written before close.
-Within same mount point, read can see all data written before it.
+Once a file is closed, the following open and read are guaranteed see the data written before close.
+Within same mount point, read can see all data written before it immediately.
 - Rename and all other metadata operations are atomic guaranteed by Redis transaction.
 - Open files remain accessible after unlink from same mount point.
 - Mmap is supported (tested with FSx).